-- i) Asset share growth rate: Asset shares have been rolled forward using the actual investment return achieved on the backing assets during 2021 less the actual investment expenses plus the CTF enhancement. - ii) Discount rate: The risk-free yield curve published by the regulator at the reporting date has been used. - iii) Central future growth rate for asset shares and CTF funds: the risk-free yield curve published by the regulator has been used for the central cost of guarantee calculation.
-The central growth rate is then varied for the purposes of applying the probability distribution to calculate the cost of guarantees. - iv) Mortality: 30% of the standard mortality table ELT 15 (M) - v) Sickness: The remaining sickness business is very trivial and ignored on these grounds. - vi) Tax: 10% applied where appropriate - vii) Expenses: Per policy expenses have been calculated based on the budgets and projected new business in the Society's business plan

-Expense inflation: The per policy expenses are increased after 2025 in line with the implied inflation curve published by the Bank of England.
-For the 2021 valuation a deduction of 0.25% has been made for illiquidity and the inflation risk premium.

-- viii) Annual bonuses: Set to 0 for regular premium business in line with the assumed risk free rates used to grow and discount the liabilities, and to continue at the 2021 declared rates for all other business. - xi) Lapses: These assumptions are set with reference to the Society's recent experience. - x) These are the same as the 2020 assumptions except there is a reduction in the lapse rates for regular premium endowments and Investment/Income bonds, as indicated by the 2021 experience analysis.
+- i) Asset share growth rate: Asset shares have been rolled forward using the actual investment return achieved on the backing assets during 2022 less the actual investment expenses plus the CTF enhancement. - ii) Discount rate: The risk-free yield curve published by the regulator at the reporting date has been used. - iii) Central future growth rate for asset shares and CTF funds: the risk-free yield curve published by the regulator has been used for the central cost of guarantee calculation.
+The central growth rate is then varied for the purposes of applying the probability distribution to calculate the cost of guarantees. - iv) Mortality: 40% of the standard mortality table ELT 17(M). - v) Sickness: The remaining sickness business is very trivial and ignored on these grounds. - vi) Tax: 10% applied where appropriate. - vii) Expenses: Per policy expenses have been calculated based on the budgets and projected new business in the Society's business plan. - viii) Expense inflation: The per policy expenses are increased after 2026 in line with the implied inflation curve published by the Bank of England.
+For the 2022 valuation no deduction is made for illiquidity and the inflation risk premium as it is difficult to assess in the current economic environment. - ix) Annual bonuses: Set to 0 for regular premium business in line with the assumed risk free rates used to grow and discount the liabilities, and to continue at the 2023 declared rates for all other business. - x) Lapses: These assumptions are set with reference to the Society's recent experience.
+These are the same as the 2023 assumptions.